 Absorption, Distribution, and Storage of Chemicals

 On May 27, 2000, in Eunice, Louisiana, a freight train consisting of three locomotives and 113 cars, 87 of them loaded, derailed.
 Thirty-three cars left the tracks, 14 of them containing hazardous chemicals, including methyl chloride, toluene diisocyanate, hexanes and a corrosive liquid.
-Approximately 3000 residents were evacuated, and 11 people were taken to local hospitals for inhalation injuries.
+Approximately 3,000 residents were evacuated, and 11 people were taken to local hospitals for inhalation injuries.
 Why was it necessary to evacuate the community?
 How would the chemicals released from the freight train enter the body of any person and cause damage?

 Chemicals (foods, medicines, drugs of abuse, industrial chemicals) can enter the human body by various means including ingestion, inhalation, injection (intravenous, subcutaneous, intramuscular), skin application, use of a suppository and application to mucous membranes (eye, oral and nasal cavities).
-Except for injection directly into the blood stream, the chemical must pass through a complex system of living cell membranes before it can enter the bloodstream.
+Except for injection directly into the bloodstream, the chemical must pass through a complex system of living cell membranes before it can enter the bloodstream.

-For example, chemicals that enter the digestive tract must be absorbed by the cells lining the small intestine and then be transferred through the cell to the other side where the chemical can then be absorbed by the capillary cells into the blood stream.
-Likewise, chemicals that are inhaled, as would occur from those released following the derailment, must pass through the alveolar cells to get to the capillary cells lying close to the alveoli to enter the blood stream.
+For example, chemicals that enter the digestive tract must be absorbed by the cells lining the small intestine and then be transferred through the cell to the other side where the chemical can then be absorbed by the capillary cells into the bloodstream.
+Likewise, chemicals that are inhaled, as would occur from those released following the derailment, must pass through the alveolar cells to get to the capillary cells lying close to the alveoli to enter the bloodstream.

-As chemicals pass into and out of cells, they must cross the cell membrane.
+As chemicals pass into and out of cells, they must cross the cell membrane (Figure 1).
 It is the membrane that keeps all of the cell contents securely inside, but which allows some materials to pass in and out of the cell via several different mechanisms.
 The cell membrane consists mainly of phospholipid and protein in the form of a lipid bilayer.
-The two lipid layers face each other inside the membrane and the more water soluble parts of the phospholipid molecule (phosphate groups) face the aqueous media inside the cell (cytoplasm) as well as outside the cell (intercellular fluid).
+The two lipid layers face each other inside the membrane, and the more water soluble parts of the phospholipid molecule (phosphate groups) face the aqueous media inside the cell (cytoplasm) as well as outside the cell (intercellular fluid).
 The structural relationship of the proteins and phospholipids in the membrane was determined by two scientists, S.J.
 Singer and G. Nicolson, and is termed a "fluid mosaic model."

 One of the mechanisms for moving chemicals through the cell membrane is passive diffusion.
 Passive diffusion of a chemical is based on the difference in concentration of the chemical between the outside of the cell as compared to inside the cell.
 The greater the difference in concentration between the outside and the inside, the greater the diffusion of the chemical to the inside of the cell.
-Since the membrane is highly lipid in nature, the ability of the chemical to diffuse across the membrane will be dependent on the lipophilic (fat loving) properties of the chemical.
+Since the membrane is highly lipid in nature, the ability of the chemical to diffuse across the membrane will be dependent on the lipophilic (fat-loving) properties of the chemical.
 A rather simple test to determine whether the chemical will pass through the membrane easily is to determine its "oil-water partition coefficient."
 The chemical under study is added to a mixture of equal volumes of water and oil.
 The mixture is shaken and the concentration of the chemical is determined in each phase after separation of the oil and water.
-A higher concentration of chemical in the oil phase as compared to the water phase is indicative of a greater likelihood that the chemical will pass through the cell membrane.
+A higher concentration of chemical in the oil phase as compared to the water phase indicate a greater likelihood that the chemical will pass through the cell membrane.

 The pH of the fluid surrounding the cell will play a role as diffusion of charged molecules across the membrane is impeded.
 Un-ionized molecules are more lipid soluble and will diffuse across membranes more easily than ionized or polar molecules.
-The degree of ionization of a chemical at different pH is dependent on the pKa of the chemical, i.e. the pH at which 50% of the chemical is ionized and 50% is un-ionized.
+The degree of ionization of a chemical at different pH is dependent on the pKa of the chemical, i.e., the pH at which 50% of the chemical is ionized and 50% is un-ionized.
 Inside the stomach the pH is approximately 1.0-2.0, while the pH inside the small intestine is about 7.0-8.0.
 Thus, the ratio of ionized to un-ionized chemical will differ for each chemical in these two environments depending on the pKa of the chemical.
 This clearly will affect the amount of chemical absorbed from these two sites.